jessicakoubi/wwc_python_trivia_tuesday/TRIVIA.md

 ## Solution
 **A**

-The str.capitalize() method will change the first character in a string to a titlecase (starting from python 3.8) or an uppercase (prior to python 3.8).
+The str.capitalize() method will change the first character in a string to a title-case (starting from python 3.8) or an uppercase (prior to python 3.8).

 ## Trivia #4